Community-based organizations

 • Participating in the National Drug Take-Back Days held in April and October of each contract year

-Dedicated Cannabis Account (DcA): Washington state’s DCA Project funding serves to address the requirements of Initiative 502 in which CBOs will implement youth marijuana misuse and abuse prevention services.
+Dedicated Cannabis Account (DCA): Washington state’s DCA Project funding serves to address the requirements of Initiative 502 in which CBOs will implement youth marijuana misuse and abuse prevention services.
 This funding is used to increase capacity to implement direct services and environmental strategies addressing substance misuse in high needs communities.
-DMA CBOs must implement programs from the approved list that fall under these two categories:
+DCA CBOs must implement programs from the approved list that fall under these two categories:

 • Evidence-based program (EBP) or research-based program (RBP)